novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-133.md

 Kim Sung-moo's expression slightly changed upon hearing the report from his bodyguard, Jung Jin-sung.

-Of course, from Jung Jin-sung's perspective, it was an unremarkable expression.
+Of course, from Jung Jin-sung's perspective, nothing noticeably different from the chairman's expression.

 Such was the reputation of Kim Sung-moo, the head of Guseong Group, for never revealing his true feelings.